npiv/chatblade/README.md

 This won't perform any action over the wire, and just calculates the tokens locally.

-### Make custom prompts
+### Use custom prompts (the system msg)

+The system message is used to instruct the model how to behave, see [OpenAI - Instructing Chat Models](https://platform.openai.com/docs/guides/chat/instructing-chat-models).

-We can also save commonly used prompts.
-Any file we place under ~/.config/chatblade/ will be picked up by the command.
+These can be loaded with `-p`.
+For convenience any file we place under ~/.config/chatblade/ will be picked up by this command.

 So for example, given the following file `~/.config/chatblade/etymology`, which contains: